Not-TNB/RPS-Image-Classifier-STEAM-2022-/README.md

 test_data = test_data.batch(4)
 test_data = test_data.prefetch(AUTOTUNE)
 ```
 Using `tf.data.experimental.AUTOTUNE` basically means we let tensorflow decide stuff for us.
-All you need to know about this section is that we are 'preparing' the data for the model to see and try to categorize later on
+First we normalize `train_data`, then we cache it and shuffle up the data.
+Next, we batch it up and set the prefetch value for the caches.
+A similar process is done with `test_data`, but we do not need to cache or shuffle it as the content in `test_data` is not known to the model and `test_data` is small in comparison to `train_data`

 Let's now get to making our model 'structure':
 ```python